Memory geometry: Logical features

-In the 1990s, specialized computers were released where two computers that each had their own memory controller could be networked at such a low level that the software run could use the memory, or CPU of either computer as if they were one unit.
-With AMD's release of the Opteron, and Intel's corresponding CPU, systems that share more than one memory controller in a single system have become common in applications that require the power of more than one common desktop.
-For these systems schemes like non-uniform memory architecture are used.
+In the 1990s, computers using cache-coherent non-uniform memory access were released, which allowed combining multiple computers that each had their own memory controller such that the software running on them could use I/O devices, memory, and CPU of all participating systems as if they were one unit (single system image).
+With AMD's release of the Opteron, which integrated the memory controller into the CPU, NUMA systems that share more than one memory controller in a single system have become common in applications that require the power of more than the common desktop.

 Channels are the highest-level structure at the local memory controller level.
 Modern computers can have two, three or even more channels.
 It is usually important that, for each module in any one channel, there is a logically identical module in the same location on each of the other populated channels.

 Module capacity is the aggregate space in a module measured in bytes, or – more generally – in words.
 Module capacity is equal to the product of the number of ranks and the rank density, and where the rank density is the product of rank depth and rank width.
 The standard format for expressing this specification is (rank depth) Mbit × (rank width) × (number of ranks).